xpopy/Boten-Anna/README.md

 # Installation (Windows)
+1. Download the bot, either as a zip (unzip it where you want it) or clone it

-1. Install python 3.8.1:
+2. Install python 3.8.1:

    1. Go to https://www.python.org/downloads/release/python-381/ and download "Windows x86-64 executable installer"

    2. Make sure you include PIP in the installation, and to tick the "Add Python to environment variables" option

-2. Download the bot, either as a zip (unzip it where you want it) or clone it

 3. Install Pipenv:

-    1. Open up a command prompt or powershell in the new folder (shift rightclick the folder > open powershell window here)
+    1. Open up a command prompt or powershell in the bot folder (shift rightclick the folder > open powershell window here)

     2. `pip install pipenv`: Installs pipenv